Central Valley Health Policy Institute

 The COVID-19 Equity Project (CEP) is a collaborative effort between various community-based organizations all over Fresno County.
 The goal of CEP is to ensure that Fresno County populations are provided with support to alleviate disparities perpetuated by the COVID-19 pandemic.

 Below are the infographics CVHPI staff have developed to bring information to communities all across communities in Fresno County.
-Please click on the thumbnail or title below to access each graphic.
+Please click on the title below each thumbnail to access each infographic.

 Data by Year

 San Joaquin Valley and California have experienced a temperature rise of 3 degrees Fahrenheit from 1949 to 2014.
 This led to more extreme-heat events that may lead to permanent disability or death.

 Oral health discourse has gained strength in the media and advocacy space recently resulting in a multitude of messages.
 The Central Valley Health Policy Institute and the Latino Health Coalition (LCHC) partnered to analyze oral health access issues and collaboratively crafted a series of strategic messages.
 This one-pager “Lessons Learned from Evidence Based Research to Strategic Communication” lays out how this partnership was fostered and shares examples of communication pieces for four audiences: the public, advocates, providers and decision-makers.

 Obstacles to Food Access in The Place

 In The Place, there are challenges to accessing healthy food options.
 Residents have difficulty securing affordable and nutritious foods for themselves and their families.

 Our health is influenced by a combination of access to healthy options, genetics, and personal choices.